-As part of our commitment to good consultation, we have developed a Community Engagement Strategy to improve how the Council engages with the community progress was reported to Cabinet on 2 March 2017.
+As part of our commitment to good consultation, the Communications and Engagement Strategy and Action Plan were reviewed and approved during 2018/19.
 The Council is keen to make sure that people from different equality groups take part in consultation, and will try to find the most appropriate way to consult with them according to their needs.